GiacomoGuarneri/Tesi/README.md

 ```
 ## Knowledge Base

-The Knowledge Base (KB) can be directly modified in the *Client* by hand or by deserializing a previously serialized Table.
+The Knowledge Base (KB) can be directly modified in the *KnowledgeBaseUtility* class by hand or by deserializing a previously serialized Table.

 Entries of the KB have the following syntax: